 Want to see how I tested these methods?
 Watch this video for a look at 6 of the ways you can dry paint cans for disposal.
 Scroll down to see the written list and tips.

 After checking the EPA recommendations and my state and local recommendations to safely dispose of water-based paint, I decided to test some of the recommendations to see which would work best.

 Every environmental waste recommendation website I checked recommended using kitty litter to harden latex paint.

-And, I have to say, it was the fastest method I tried.
+And, I have to say, it was probably the best way to dry out paint cans quickly.
 Kitty litter works on water-based acrylic wall paints too.

 For this test I poured generic clumping kitty litter into a half empty can of latex paint.
 Then, I used a paint stick to mix the kitty litter into the paint.

 You want to mix it up well so that there is kitty litter mixed in with all of the paint.
 If it’s easier for you, you can pour the paint into a large, trash bag-lined cardboard box before you mix in the paint.

 Once all of the paint is mixed into the kitty litter, let it sit in a dry place, or in the sun, so that it can completely harden.
 Mine was AS HARD AS CONCRETE in less than a day.